Condé Nast Traveler shared the list of Lebanon’s 6 best beaches!

 For Greek-island style: Tahet El Rih, Anfeh

 Located in Koura, Anfeh is Lebanon’s version of Santorini!
-It is famous for the small white and blue houses on the coast.
-The water is crystal-clear!
+It is famous for the small white and blue houses on the coast and its crystal-clear water.

 For ancient history: Tyre, Sour

 Tyre is among the world’s 20 oldest cities.
-A Phoenician city that dates back to 2,750 B.C., Tyre is where you can find historical and natural wonders.
-One of its main sites is a hippodrome which is on UNESCO’s list of World Heritage Sites.
+A Phoenician city that dates back to 2,750 B.C., Tyre in South Lebanon is where you can find historical and natural wonders.
+One of its main sites is a hippodrome that is on UNESCO’s list of World Heritage Sites.

 For Lebanon’s heritage: Byblos/Jbeil

-Byblos, or Jbeil, is the first city of Phoenicia, an ancient civilization.
-It is one of the 20 oldest cities in the world.
+Byblos, or Jbeil, is the first city of Phoenicia, the ancient civilization from which the Lebanese descend, and is one of the 20 oldest cities in the world

-The city has been continuously inhabited ever since it has been established in 5,000 B.C.
-The first inscription in the Phoenician alphabet was found on the sarcophagus of Ahiram who was the Phoenician king of Byblos!
+The city has been continuously inhabited for over 7000 years ever since it has been established in 5,000 B.C.
+The first inscription in the Phoenician Alphabet was found on the sarcophagus of Ahiram who was the Phoenician king of Byblos!

 If you’re looking for fun, hit Jbeil’s public beach which is near historic sites, cozy cafés, and seaside restaurants!